Dark matter as the source of neutrino mass: theory overview and experimental prospects: Collider Implications

 Note that in addition to the Drell-Yan process, there can be an additional contribution to the charged dark scalar pair production at lepton colliders, via the t-channel, see Fig.~\ref{fig:production-scotogenic-11}.
-This new process is a characteristic feature of lepton colliders, absent at $pp$-colliders.
-Such t-channel exchange contribution involves a new Yukawa $|Y_{F}^{\ell i}|^4$ that can be sizeable, so that the dark scalar production cross-section can even surpass the Drell-Yan contribution, similar to what happens for the leptophilic scalar in the linear seesaw scheme~\cite{Batra:2023mds,Batra:2023ssq}.
-In Fig.~\ref{fig:xs-scotogenic-2}, we show the cross-section for charged scalar production at electron~(left panel) and muon collider~(right panel) with $\sqrt{s}=3$ TeV~(red) and $\sqrt{s}=10$ TeV~(blue).
-The solid red and blue lines correspond to the pure Drell-Yan contribution, whereas the red and blue points include the t-channel contributions with the values of Yukawa coupling $Y_F^{e/\mu i}$ consistent with the relevant constraints on the fermionic scotogenic DM candidate $F_1$.
-Comparing the panels of Fig.~\ref{fig:xs-scotogenic-2} we find that the muon collider is more competitive than the $e^+e^-$ or $pp$ collider, as far as charged scalar pair production is concerned.
+This new process is a characteristic feature of scotogenic-type models at lepton colliders, absent at $pp$-colliders.
+Such t-channel exchange contribution involves a new Yukawa $|Y_{F}^{\ell i}|^4$ that can be sizeable, so that the dark scalar production cross-section can even surpass the Drell-Yan contribution, similar to what happens for the leptophilic scalar in the linear seesaw scheme~\cite{Batra:2023mds,Batra:2023ssq} or in type-Ib seesaw schemes~\cite{Chianese:2021toe}.
+In Fig.~\ref{fig:xs-scotogenic-2}, we show the cross-section for charged dark scalar production at electron~(left panel) and muon collider~(right panel) with $\sqrt{s}=3$ TeV~(red) and $\sqrt{s}=10$ TeV~(blue).
+The solid red and blue lines correspond to the pure Drell-Yan contribution, whereas the red and blue points include the t-channel contributions with $Y_F^{e/\mu i}$ Yukawa coupling values consistent with the relevant constraints on the fermionic scotogenic DM candidate $F_1$.
+Comparing the panels of Fig.~\ref{fig:xs-scotogenic-2} we find that the muon collider is more competitive than the $e^+e^-$ collider, for charged dark scalar pair production.
 This follows from the fact that for fermionic dark matter $F_1$, a hierarchical Yukawa structure $Y_F^{e1}\ll Y_F^{\mu 1}\sim Y_F^{\tau 1}\sim \mathcal{O}(1)$ is required in order to satisfy the cLFV constraints in Table~\ref{tab:LFV}.
 Having discussed the new dark scalar production modes, we now consider the associated collider signatures.
 Once produced, dark scalars will decay to various possible channels that depend on the nature of dark matter~(scalar or fermionic).
 For definiteness we take a compressed dark scalar mass spectrum $m_{\eta^\pm}\approx m_{\eta_R}\approx m_{\eta_I}$, so that SM gauge boson decay modes can be neglected.
 There are two different scenarios according to the nature of dark matter. \\

-(1). {\bf Fermionic DM:} In the case of fermionic scotogenic dark matter $F_1$, the charged scalar $\eta^\pm$ can decay to all three families of dark fermions $F_i$.
+(1). {\bf Fermionic DM:} For the case of fermionic scotogenic dark matter $F_1$, the charged scalar $\eta^\pm$ can decay to all three families of dark fermions $F_i$.
 However for the mass hierarchy $M_{F_1} < m_{\eta^\pm}<M_{F_2}<M_{F_3}$ we have